 Please be aware that due to COVID-19 some of our appointments and services are suspended until further notice.
-In some cases, such as our law clinic we are hoping to offer virtual appointments in the near future but capacity may be limited.
+In some cases our law clinic is offering virtual appointments but capacity may be limited.
 Please contact us for further information and availability.

 The Law Clinic is a free advice only clinic operated by students currently studying at the University.
 The clinic aims to provide a high standard of service similar to that offered by any Solicitors’ practice and our trained student advisers will interview clients and then provide written advice under close supervision of qualified solicitors, from both in-house and local firms in Lancashire.

 We’re able to offer free written advice on many issues including: accidents and injuries, consumer rights, employment, family and matrimonial and contract disputes.

 We rely heavily on volunteers to provide this service.
 If, for any reason, we cannot help we will endeavour to refer you to another organisation who can assist you.
 However, please be aware that we do not provide legal representation.

 Our second year law students team up with Preston’s Citizens Advice, to provide a free drop-in clinic every Wednesday afternoon at the Harris Museum, Market Square, Preston, PR1 2PP.